RebornBeat/BGP-X/docs/comparison.md

 ### Where they agree

-Both BGP-X and Tor are built on the same foundational insight: **no single node should be able to see both the origin and destination of a connection**.
-Both use layered encryption (onion routing) to enforce this.
+Both BGP-X and Tor are built on the same foundational insight: no single node should see both origin and destination.
+Both use layered onion encryption.
 Both provide forward secrecy.
-Both are open-source and designed to resist surveillance.
+Both are open-source.

-### Where BGP-X goes further

-#### 1. Decentralized discovery (no directory authorities)

-**Tor**: Uses a small set of hard-coded directory authorities (currently ~9) that collectively publish a signed consensus document describing all active relays.
-This creates a structural centralization risk:
+### Decentralized Discovery

-- The directory authorities are known, fixed targets for legal coercion, DDoS, and subversion
+**Tor**: Hard-coded directory authorities (~9 servers) publish a signed consensus of all relays.
+Known fixed targets for legal coercion, DDoS, and subversion.
+Geographic and jurisdictional concentration.
-- If a majority of directory authorities are compromised, the relay list can be manipulated
-- Directory authorities have geographic and jurisdictional concentration

-**BGP-X**: Uses a Kademlia-style DHT for node advertisement.
-Every node publishes a self-signed advertisement.
-There is no consensus document and no directory authority.
-A client that discovers even one DHT node can find all others through the DHT's routing algorithm.
-There is no single entity to coerce, subpoena, or DDoS in order to degrade the network's anonymity set.

-#### 2. Variable path length
+**BGP-X**: Fully decentralized DHT.
+No consensus document, no directory authority.
+Clients verify all advertisements cryptographically.
+Even if every bootstrap node fails, the DHT continues operating via existing routing tables.

+### Path Length

-**Tor**: All circuits are exactly 3 hops.
-This is a deliberate design choice to balance anonymity and latency.
-However, it also means all users have identical path structure, which can aid traffic analysis.
-There is no mechanism for a high-risk user to use a 5-hop path without modifying Tor internals.
+**Tor**: Fixed 3 hops.
+All users have identical path structure — aids traffic analysis.
+No mechanism for a high-risk user to use more hops without modifying Tor internals.

-**BGP-X**: Path length is a first-class configuration parameter.
-The default is 4 hops.
-High-risk use cases can use 5, 6, or 7 hops.
-The path selection API exposes length, geographic diversity constraints, and trust thresholds.
-This allows the same protocol to serve both general-purpose browsing and high-security communications without protocol modification.

-#### 3. UDP-native transport

-**Tor**: Tor wraps everything in TCP connections between relays.
-This means Tor cannot natively carry UDP traffic (DNS queries, VoIP, gaming).
-UDP-over-Tor is not supported by the base protocol.
-Additionally, TCP connections between relays carry identifiable fingerprints.

-**BGP-X**: The relay protocol runs over UDP natively.
-BGP-X carries any IP traffic — TCP, UDP, ICMP, or custom protocols.
-For application streams that require ordered delivery, BGP-X provides a reliability layer.
-For fire-and-forget UDP applications, no overhead is added.

-#### 4. Network-layer integration
+**BGP-X**: Default 4 hops.
+No global enforcement maximum.
+Applications choose based on threat model.
+High-security use cases use 6-7 hops with geographic diversity enforcement.

+### Pool-Based Trust

+**Tor**: No equivalent concept.
+All relays come from one directory-authority-controlled pool.

+**BGP-X**: Named pools with curator signatures enable trust isolation.
+Multi-segment paths use different pools per segment.
+Double-exit architecture uses two independent exit pools in sequence — no single exit operator sees both path origin and destination.

+### Transport Layer

+**Tor**: TCP only.
+Cannot natively carry UDP traffic.
+Inherits TCP fingerprinting.

+**BGP-X**: UDP native.
+Carries all IP protocols.
+Custom reliability layer for streams that need ordered delivery.
+No TCP fingerprinting of the relay protocol.

+### Network Integration

-**Tor**: Tor Browser and the Tor daemon provide SOCKS5 proxy interfaces.
-Applications must be explicitly configured to use SOCKS5.
-Applications that do not support SOCKS5 (e.g., system daemons, non-browser applications) require complex workarounds (iptables rules, torsocks wrapper, Whonix-style OS integration).
+**Tor**: SOCKS5 proxy.
+Applications must explicitly support and be configured for SOCKS5.
+System daemons, command-line tools, and SOCKS5-unaware apps require complex workarounds.

-**BGP-X**: The BGP-X client exposes a TUN interface.
-The operating system routes IP traffic into this interface the same way it routes traffic to a physical network adapter.
-Any application — including those with no network privacy awareness — routes through BGP-X transparently.
-This is the same model as a VPN client, extended with the privacy properties of onion routing.
+**BGP-X**: TUN interface.
+Any application — including SOCKS5-unaware — routes transparently through the overlay.
+Same model as a VPN, but with multi-hop privacy properties.

-#### 5. Stream multiplexing

-**Tor**: Each TCP stream creates or reuses a circuit.
-A typical browser session (loading a single web page) may involve dozens of TCP connections, each potentially requiring its own circuit setup or sharing a circuit in ways that can correlate streams.

-**BGP-X**: Multiple streams are multiplexed over a single path using a stream ID in the packet header.
-Path setup is amortized across all streams in a session.
-This reduces overhead and eliminates the inter-stream correlation risk that arises when streams share a Tor circuit.

-#### 6. Router firmware integration

-**Tor**: Tor is a user-space daemon designed for individual devices.
-Running Tor at the router level requires significant custom configuration and is not officially supported on commodity router firmware.

-**BGP-X**: BGP-X is designed with router firmware as a first-class deployment target.
-The node daemon is implemented to run within the memory and CPU constraints of commodity OpenWrt-capable routers.
-When BGP-X runs at the router level, all devices on the network segment are protected without per-device configuration — the same user experience as a VPN router, with genuine multi-hop privacy.
+### ECH

+**Tor**: No exit-level ECH support.
+TLS ClientHello SNI visible to exit nodes and network observers.

+**BGP-X**: Exit nodes query DNS HTTPS records for ECH configuration.
+When available, the TLS ClientHello uses ECH, hiding the domain name from SNI.
+Even the exit node cannot see the domain name from the ClientHello.

+### Mesh Transport

+**Tor**: Internet-only.
+No radio or mesh transport.
+Requires ISP connectivity.

+**BGP-X**: WiFi 802.11s, LoRa, Bluetooth BLE, Ethernet P2P.
+Communities can operate BGP-X mesh networks with zero ISP involvement for intra-mesh traffic.

 ---

 ## BGP-X vs. VPN

-### The fundamental VPN problem
+### The Fundamental VPN Problem

 A VPN provides one hop of trust displacement.
-Instead of your ISP seeing your traffic, your VPN provider sees it.
-The VPN provider knows:

-- Your real IP address
-- Every destination you connect to
-- Timing and volume of all your traffic
-- Plaintext content (for non-HTTPS connections)
+The VPN provider knows: your real IP, every destination, timing and volume, and plaintext content for non-HTTPS connections.

 If the VPN provider is compromised, subpoenaed, or malicious, all of that data is available to the adversary.
+No amount of "no-log policy" changes the fundamental architecture.

-### BGP-X's approach
+### BGP-X's Approach

 BGP-X distributes trust across N independent nodes.
 No single node has the complete picture.
-To reconstruct the source-destination link, an adversary must control multiple nodes simultaneously **and** they must be in the same path **and** they must be both the entry and exit of that path.
+To reconstruct the source-destination link, an adversary must control both entry and exit of the same path simultaneously — prevented by pool-based operator diversity enforcement.

-Additionally, BGP-X node operators do not have a business relationship with users.
-There is no payment data, no account, no email address linking a user to their BGP-X activity.
+Additionally, BGP-X node operators have no business relationship with users.
+No payment data, no account, no email linking a user to their BGP-X activity.

+### Pool-Based Exit Control

+VPNs offer no equivalent to BGP-X's pool-based routing.
+With BGP-X private pools, you can route exit traffic through infrastructure you control — with the path segments before the exit coming from the public pool (so even your own exit node doesn't see the origin).
+VPNs cannot provide this architecture.

-### When a VPN is still appropriate
+### When a VPN Is Still Appropriate

-VPNs are appropriate when:

-- You trust the VPN provider and want a simple, low-latency solution
-- Your threat model is ISP surveillance only (not an adversary who can subpoena VPN logs)
-- You need consistent exit IP (e.g., for geo-restriction bypass)
-- Latency is more important than strong privacy guarantees
+VPNs are appropriate when: you fully trust the VPN provider; your threat model is ISP surveillance only; you need consistent exit IP; latency is more important than strong privacy guarantees.

-BGP-X is appropriate when:

-- You need privacy that does not depend on trusting any single provider
-- Your threat model includes legal coercion of service providers
-- You are building infrastructure that must be resilient to targeted observation
-- You need network-layer privacy for all applications, not just browsers
+BGP-X is appropriate when: you need privacy not dependent on trusting any single provider; your threat model includes legal coercion; you need network-layer privacy for all applications; you want ISP-free operation for mesh communities.

 ---